 Durmitor National Park

-Durmitor National Park is the Montenegro’s largest protected area that was proclaimed to be a National Park on 6th of September 1952.
-Some fifty peaks higher that 2000m above the sea level, including the highest peak Bobotov Kuk that reaches a height of 2525m, rise above the impressive landscapes.
+Durmitor National Park is Montenegro’s largest protected area that was proclaimed to be a National Park on the 6th of September 1952.
+Some fifty peaks are higher than 2000m above the sea level, including the highest peak Bobotov Kuk that reaches a height of 2525m and rises above the impressive landscapes.
 Despite its many attractions, Durmitor is best known for the spectacular canyons, especially the Tara River Canyon, the second largest in the world after the Grand Canyon.
 The Tara Canyon is having an excellent condition for rafting.
-Durmitor is s popular tourist destination, known for hiking, climbing, mountaineering, jeep off road rally and canoeing opportunities.
+Durmitor is s popular tourist destination, known for hiking, climbing, mountaineering, jeep off-road rally and canoeing opportunities.

 Lovcen National Park

-Skadar Lake is the largest lake in the Southern Europe.
-It lies on the border of Albania and Montenegro; two thirds of the lake belongs to Montenegro and one third belongs to Albania.
+Skadar Lake is the largest lake in Southern Europe.
+It lies on the border of Albania and Montenegro; two-thirds of the lake belongs to Montenegro and one third belongs to Albania.
 The Montenegrin part of the lake was declared a National Park in 1983.
-Because of the fact that it abounds with scenic beauty it is a very attractive destination that offers different types of tourism during the entire year.
+Because it abounds with scenic beauty, it is a very attractive destination that offers different types of tourism during the entire year.